reactiflux/discord-irc/README.md

 If run with no arguments, the application will search for a `config.json` within the current working directory.

-**Note:** For security, the application cannot read `config.json` files that are in a path _above_ the current working directory.
-Ensure the `config.json` is in the same folder to have no problems.

 ### Running with Deno (developers)

 For _development_ work, discord-irc requires Deno, as it depends on